-The Western Wall or Wailing Wall (in Hebrew Ha-Kotel Ha-Maʿaravi) is the remnant of the second Temple destroyed by the Romans in the 70 CE.
-It is 20 meters high and it spreads over 50 meters.
+The Western Wall in Jerusalem or Wailing Wall (in Hebrew HaKotel HaMa’aravi) is the Second Temple’s remnant destroyed by the Romans in the 70 CE.
+It is 20 meters high, and it spreads over 50 meters.

 The Temple was built on the highest point of the Mount Moriah in the first century BCE under King Herod.
 And it would be made by the priests in a few years.
 The original project contemplated Temple Mount’s construction with an extension of almost 488 meters in width and 275 meters in wideness.
 Being the highness of the structure approximately 30 meters and surrounded by substantial walls.
 In the 70 CE the Roman legions wrecked the Temple and what remains today is the Kotel.
 The Western Wall in Jerusalem is a 488 meters wall situated on the Temple Mount’s western side.

 The Western Wall In Jerusalem As Spiritual Centre

 Since two thousand years, the Western Wall is the spiritual centre of the Jewish world.
 Hence, in this unique place, the First and the Second Temple were located.
 The Kotel is visited every year by a thousand visitors of all faiths.
 A tunnel connects the Kotel to the North area where the Holy of Holies (Kodesh Hakodashim) was located, the place where there was the Tabernacle.
 The Holy of Holies was the holiest place for the Jews besides the most central part of the Temple, where only the Cohen Gadol could have access during Yom Kippur festival.